 ii.
 The banners are “Our flags of defiance to the enemy, or our tokens of triumph to God’s glory, who hath given us the victory.”
 (Trapp)

 b.
-May the LORD fulfill all your petitions: Once again is both the prayer and the confidence that God would hear and fulfill the prayers of His king.
+May the LORD fulfill all your petitions: Once again the prayer demonstrates the confidence that God would hear and fulfill the prayers of His king.

 i.
-This was true both of David and the Son of David; of the King of Israel and the King of Kings.
+This was true both of David and the Son of David (John 17:1-5); of the King of Israel and the King of Kings.
 Jesus prayed for success in His work on the cross, and it was unthinkable that the Father would not answer the prayers of the Son.

 B. The triumph of the LORD’s Anointed.